core-wg/sid-pen/draft-ietf-core-yang-sid-pen.md

   this mechanism is less needed.
 * This space has no infrastructure to discover the YANG module behind a SID.
-Of course, each PEN holder can provide such infrastructure, but even then the problem remains how to find that infrastructure for a SID.
+Of course, each PEN holder can provide such infrastructure, but even then the problem remains of how to find that infrastructure for a SID.
 (Search engines may mitigate this somewhat.)
   On the other hand, in some cases this relative obscurity may be exactly what a PEN holder wants to achieve by using this mechanism.